 Read over the adoption process, please.

 The single most important thing to us is matching the right horse with the right home.
 We do not misrepresent our horses.
-We want them to find a forever home and have thousands of dollars invested in their rehab and retraining, so we are not looking to find a “for awhile” home.
-Our horses have been floated, vaccinated, wormed, had a coggins pull, farrier care and more, generally.
+We want them to find a forever home and have large investments made into their rehab and retraining, so we are not looking to find a “temporary” home.
+Our horses have been floated, vaccinated, wormed, had a coggins pull, farrier care and more.

 We ask you ONLY apply once you’re certain you want to complete the process and meet the HOP horse(s) of your choice.
 Please do NOT Apply until you are certain you are dedicated to the idea of adoption should the horse meet your requirements upon application approval.

-Make sure to submit an application only if you have all requested information.
-Incomplete Applications are not processed.
+Make sure to submit an application once you have all requested information included.
+Incomplete Applications cannot be processed.

 HOP can connect you with one or more of our hundreds of HAPPY ADOPTERS across the USA if you would like to make sure adopters are glad about their partnership with HOP, so just ask!

 There is both an application and adoption Agreement.
 The Application is filled out first.
 If you’re approved, meet and fall in LOVE with the HOP horse you’ve selected, an Adoption Agreement is required.
 This read the agreement before applying.
 This agreement works much like a life time lease.
 It does not allow for sale, auction or giving away of the HOP horse.
 HOP horses must come back to us at any point you cannot provide for their needs or at such time you do not wish to continue the adoption.
 HOP refunds the majority of their fee if the horse returns to us in the same condition he left us in, as well.